kqf/cifar-10/README.md

 ![pixels](exploration/pixel-features.png)

-## Solution
+## The model
 The main idea is to use large CNN network as encoder to extract features from these images automatically, and train a model on top of these features.
-It looks like ResNet50 architecture is a good choice due to low memory and CPU cost.
+It looks like ResNet architecture is a good choice due to low memory and CPU cost.

 ![ResNet](exploration/ResNet50.png)

-Two-dimensional representation of ResNet-50 features using tSNE:
+Two-dimensional representation of ResNet features using tSNE:
 ![ResNet-features](exploration/resnet50-features.png)

 The parameters are still to be tuned, as this task is memory intensive.